Society of Toxicology 57th Annual Meeting and ToxExpo

 The SOT Annual Meeting is the largest meeting of its kind.
 This annual event features a broad range of scientific sessions and a thematic program that provides participants with a unique opportunity to deepen their knowledge in topical areas and interact with leaders in their respective disciplines.
 The scientific program includes Plenary Lectures and other featured sessions, Symposia, Workshops, Roundtable discussions, Informational Sessions, and a Regional Interest Session, as well as Platform and Poster Sessions.
 The Society anticipates that more than 6,500 toxicologists from more than 50 countries will attend.
 The SOT Annual Meeting also includes the ToxExpo, which is the largest exhibition dedicated to toxicology and the biomedical sciences featuring 350 + exhibitors.

-Stop by and visit us at booth #1051 to find out how DSI can give you the tools and support you need to improve your research!
+to see all of our activities at the meeting, who's attending, where to find us and more!
+During the meeting, visit us at booth #1051 to find out how DSI can give you the tools and support you need to improve your research!

 Join us at the DSI Exhibitor-Hosted Session